libplctag/libplctag.NET/dev/README.md

 This folder is for storing information regarding the development of libplctag.NET - the .NET wrapper for libplctag.

+## Project Goals

+* Package the libplctag functionality in a way that is convenient to use in .NET applications.
+* Be cross-platform: It should support any platform that libplctag can be built for, and supports .NET Standard 2.0

 ## Glossary

 |  |  |